-In my medical practice I am passionate about helping patients achieve optimal health.
+In my naturopathic practice I am passionate about helping patients achieve optimal health.
 I develop a partnership with my patients, where I bring scientific knowledge of the human body and patients bring self-knowledge.
-Together, we devise an individualized treatment plan that gets to the underlying cause of the illness, allowing patients to feel well and able to do what they love to do.
+Together, we devise an individualized wellness plan that gets to the underlying cause of the illness, allowing patients to feel well and able to do what they love to do.

 As a patient, you can expect each appointment to be carried out with warmth and compassion.
 Educating and inspiring you to return to and maintain a state of optimal health is at the center of my practice.

-As a naturopathic doctor, I provide holistic healthcare for the entire family.
-I work with many different chronic health conditions, such as hormonal imbalances, auto-immune diseases, gastro-intestinal disorders, cancer, anxiety, and weight loss.
-I believe strongly in treating you, not just your symptoms.
-I specialize in treating the root cause of illness by utilizing effective, natural therapies including clinical nutrition, botanical medicine, homeopathy, hydrotherapy, detoxification, and biotherapeutic drainage.
+As a naturopathic doctor, I provide holistic supportive health and wellness consultations for the entire family.
+I help people who are facing many different chronic health conditions, such as hormonal imbalances, autoimmune diseases, gastrointestinal disorders, cancer, anxiety, and weight loss.
+I believe strongly in addressing you as an individual, not just your symptoms.
+I specialize in addressing the root cause of illness by utilizing effective, natural therapies including clinical nutrition, botanical medicine, homeopathy, hydrotherapy, detoxification, and biotherapeutic drainage.

 I graduated with honors from the University of Wisconsin-Madison, where I earned a Bachelor of Science degree in dietetics and nutrition.
 I then earned my doctorate in Naturopathic Medicine from the fully accredited naturopathic medical college, National College of Natural Medicine (NCNM), in Portland, OR.
 I received extensive training in natural therapeutics from some of the leading physicians in the field during my three-year clinical rotations at NCNM.
 I am board certified by the North American Board of Naturopathic Examiners and am currently licensed in the state of Oregon as a primary care physician.
 For a complete look at naturopathic education curriculum, click here.